internet-equity/netrics/.github/ISSUE_TEMPLATE/general-feedback.md

 ---
-name: Netrics Data General Feedback
+name: Netrics General Feedback
-about: An issue template for submitting general feedback on Netrics data.
+about: An issue template for submitting general feedback on Netrics software.
 title: ''
 labels: 'general-feedback'
 assignees: ''